Russia-ic.com

 St. Petersburg seems to be enveloped in some poetic veil of enchantment; the city of white nights and drawbridges, splendid sights and museums, variety of elegant architectural styles of all epochs and grim close backyards, contradictory history and unpredictable weather, it attracts people from all over the world with its cultural gorgeousness.

 First of all you should find several days for exploring the realm of the Hermitage, one of the grandest museums in the world.
-The rich collections of the museum are exhibited in six magnificent palaces located on the embankment of Neva River.
+The rich collections of the museum are exhibited in six magnificent palaces located on the embankment of the Neva River.
 One can hardly observe in a short time all the three million exhibits presented in 400 rooms.
 Anyone can find something to one’s taste out of this cornucopia of arts.

 Walking around the downtown St.-Petersburg you will hardly overlook one of the biggest cathedrals in the world, the St. Isaac (Isaakievsky) Cathedral, formerly the major cathedral of Russia.
 It took its creators 40 years, 400 kilograms (881,85 pounds) of gold and 16 tons of malachite to build this impressive construction.
-Ten thousand people can fit inside it.
+Ten thousand people can fit inside of it.
 Probably the most attractive possibility about visiting the Cathedral is that you can walk on top of its peak opening a bird's-eye view of the city.

 Arriving